What is consciousness?

 Another way to define consciousness is by simply calling it the witness.
 We might ask, what is it that watched you in your mother’s womb, be born, grow up, go to school, get your first job, find a partner, settle down, buy a house, etc. And what is it that will watch you grow old, retire, become frail and take your last breath?
 The witness, as Vedanta suggests, is that which was there when the lights came on and will still be there when the lights go out!

 And while all such definitions have the unwanted effect of objectifying that which cannot be objectified, they at least put us in the ballpark.
-Through them, we can begin to gain an understanding that consciousness is apart from what we normally associate consciousness with (mostly the body-mind) and that consciousness operates on a different order from everything else.
+Through them, we can begin to gain an understanding that consciousness is apart from what we normally associate consciousness with (mostly the body-mind) and that consciousness operates on a different order from all objects.

 Consciousness as the ultimate subject

 Probably the best way to describe consciousness is to simply call it the subject.
-The subject can’t be the object, and consciousness is unique in that it’s the one subject that never becomes an object.
-Because of this, we can say that consciousness is the ultimate subject.
+Obviously, the subject can’t be the object, and consciousness is unique in that it’s the one subject that never becomes an object.
+As a result, we can say that consciousness is the ultimate subject.
 The Brihadaranyaka Upanishad recognizes the difficulty of knowing consciousness as the subject when it states:

 You cannot see that which is the witness of vision.
 You cannot hear that which is the hearer of hearing.
 You cannot think of that which is the thinker of thought.
 You cannot know that which is the knower of knowledge… (3.4.2)

 In scripture, consciousness is often described as inescapable, ever-present, omnipresent, formless, actionless, all-pervading, immutable, and subtler than the subtlest.
 One example of “the subtlest” is space, which consciousness is often compared with.
 Space has all of the qualities described above.
-Space, like consciousness, serves as a sort of capsule in which objects seem to come out of space and eventually merge back into it.
+Space, like consciousness, serves as a sort of capsule in which objects seem to come out of and eventually merge back into it.
 Space also appears to be the point where an object is no longer divisible (you can only divide an object to the point where all that is left is space).
 Vedanta takes it a step further by saying all objects, including space, come out of and merge back into consciousness.
 Furthermore, consciousness, not space (which would be considered another object), is actually the furthest any object can be divided.
 No-thing doesn’t equal a void, it equals consciousness.
-The void, as it turns out, is only another object to be conscious of.
+The void, as it turns out, is only another object that appears on the screen of consciousness.

 Consciousness is more subtle than space and therefore, more difficult for us to comprehend.
 Vedanta has a unique formula for defining consciousness by discriminating between what’s real and what’s not.
 “Real,” or what’s absolutely true, is that which is always present, never changes and can never be denied.
-Real is also indivisible and is independent of any other factors.
+Real is also indivisible and is independent of other factors.
 Consciousness meets all these requirements while objects don’t.
 Objects are apparently real because they have staying power and appear substantial for a time.
 But on closer examination all objects are ephemeral, made up of other parts, dependent on other objects and conditions, and are constantly changing into something else.
-So, consciousness could be easily defined as that which is always present and never changes.
-As shown, we might be able to deny all objects but the one thing we can’t deny is consciousness—that we are having this experience.
+So, consciousness is also definable as that which is always present and never changes.
+As shown, we might be able to negate all objects, but the one thing we can’t negate is consciousness—that is, that we are having this experience.

 A powerful teaching tool for learning abstract concepts such as consciousness is the use of a metaphor or analogy.
 Below are some of the more common ones Vedanta uses to help describe consciousness: